monashcode/show-your-emotions-with-rekognition/README.md

 #### Other AWS services involved in this workshop
  - S3 - https://aws.amazon.com/s3/
+    - Amazon Simple Storage Service (S3) lets you store objects and is where you'll be storing the images and other files in this workshop.
  - Cloud9 - https://aws.amazon.com/cloud9/
+    - AWS Cloud9 is a cloud-based IDE that lets you write, run and debug your code with just a browser.
+    - It includes a code editor, debugger and terminal.
+    - It comes prepackaged with essential tools for popular programming languages and AWS so you don't have to install files or configure your machine to start new projects.
  - Lambda - https://aws.amazon.com/lambda/   (Workshop option, refer Step 5 below)
+    - AWS Lambda lets you run code without provisioning or managing servers
+    - You only pay for the compute time you consume so there is no charge when your code is not running
+    - Not having to worry about server administration (patching, scalability, security) has led to the trend of serverless computing

 ## Pre-requisites
  - AWS account (admin role recommended)
  - Cloud9 IDE
-    - Login into aws management console, type "cloud9" into the search bar and enter
+    - Login into AWS Management Console, type "cloud9" into the search bar and enter
-    - Switch region to Singapore (any available Cloud9 region will work, but closest region will reduce latency of the IDE)
+    - Switch region to Singapore (any available Cloud9 region will work, but closest region will reduce latency of the IDE).
+You can switch your region at the top right corner once you are in the console.
     - Hit "Create environment" button
     - Choose the name and hit "Next step"
     - Choose "Create a new instance for environment (EC2)" --> t2.micro --> Amazon Linux --> Leave everything else default --> "Next step" --> "Create environment"